Lost-Outpost/outlander/GAMEPLAY.md

 ## User Interface and Camera

-Septimus includes a minimalistic and modern UI, featuring:
+The Path includes a minimalistic and modern UI, featuring:

 - [Dynamic Things Alternative](https://www.nexusmods.com/skyrimspecialedition/mods/49250) - Interact with previously static items like archery targets, crates, mammoth skulls, taproots, and more